luiswirth/bsc-thesis/src/matter.typ

 $
 that gives each edge $e in Delta_1 (mesh)$ a positive length $l_e in RR^+$.

-Computationally we repesent the edge lengths in a single struct that has all lengths stored continuously in memory in a nalgebra vector.
+Computationally we represent the edge lengths in a single struct that has all lengths stored continuously in memory in a nalgebra vector.
 ```rust
 pub struct MeshEdgeLengths {